Destiner/mev-inspect-js/README.md

 # MEV Inspect

-A JS port of `mev-inspect-py` optimized for ease of use.
+A JS port of `mev-inspect-py` optimised for ease of use.

 ## Motivation